Tour de Impossible? Pakistan hosts ‘world’s toughest cycle race’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Tour de Khunjerab is still many years away from being another Big Loop, but with a solid claim to being the highest cycling race in the world, it has a lot to offer a certain type of athlete.
+The Tour de Khunjerab — its name a homage to its more famous French counterpart, which began on Saturday — is still many years away from being another Big Loop, but with a solid claim to being the highest cycling race in the world, it has a lot to offer a certain type of athlete.

 In the last week of June, some 88 cyclists, including two teams from Afghanistan and Sri Lanka as well as solo participants from Spain and Switzerland, took part in its second edition.
 Less than half completed it within the allotted time.